BAND MEMBER BIOS

 Rickey is a lifetime residence of Dallas Georgia.
 He tarted playing Banjo in 1968 and began his first band with Jerry (Jughead) Rogers around 1973.

-Over the next years, he performed with: The Betty Fisher Band where he got to perform at the Grand Ole Opry; Hood N Wylie; Indian Summer Band with Frances (Mundy) Mooney where they performed festivals and venues all over Georgia, Florida and even took their music to Shanghi, China; Born Gypsy with Louisa Branscomb, The Little Roy & Lizzy Show where he got to be with friends with the legendary, Earl Scruggs.
+Over the next years, he performed with: The Betty Fisher Band where he got to perform at the Grand Ole Opry; Hood N Wylie; (1981-1996) Indian Summer Band with Frances (Mundy) Mooney where they performed festivals and venues all over Georgia, Florida taking their music all the way to Shanghi, China; Born Gypsy with Louisa Branscomb, The Little Roy & Lizzy Show where he got to be with friends with the legendary, Earl Scruggs.
 Over the years he got to play shows with Patty Loveless, Emory Gordy.

 For the past 42, years, his family has run the Raccoon Creek Bluegrass Festival.
 Rickey is the proud Daddy to two beautiful daughters, Shylah and Alaina and three Grandchildren, Ethan, Hollis and Lilly.